Canadian Children's Rights Council - Conseil canadien des droits des enfants

 He is unable to corroborate his claim of a $35,000 annual income, likely because he hasn't filed income taxes in three years, either personally or for his courier business.
 He declared bankruptcy in 2002.
 During his relationship with Swan, he supplied her with marijuana in an effort to ease her methamphetamine withdrawal symptoms.
 And his own record of alcohol abuse is punctuated by a DUI conviction and an assault on Swan that ended their relationship.

-Usually, Canadian parents have to fail to meet a certain standard of care - a very low one, judging by recent evidence Link opens in a new window - before the government will consider taking their children away.
+Usually, Canadian parents have to fail to meet a certain standard of care - a very low one, judging by recent evidence - before the government will consider taking their children away.
 But Hendricks isn't being offered the opportunity to try to raise his son, and that doesn't sit well with those who believe biological relationships are of paramount importance.

 "In this case, the judge placed limited weight on the biological parent's rights.
 It certainly is contrary to the trend that had increased the rights of biological fathers."